qstar-inc/cities2-VanillaPloppableBuildings/README.md

 This is the full collection package for all non-terrain conforming and non-functional static zoned and specialized industrial buildings.
 - Currently only supports en-US l10n.
-- Uses icon from Unified Icon Library.
+- Uses icon from Unified Icon Library and Asset Icon Library.

 ## Collection
 This 'mod' adds a "Ploppable" menu on the main toolbar, next to the "Signature Buildings".